 The small size of Panama allows a close interaction among different assets: seaports, airports, railroad, special economic zones and the local market.
 This condition facilitates the establishment of specialized and dedicated areas for warehousing and other third-party logistics operations that leverage the accessibility to world class transportation services and trading tradition.

 Logistics parks are being developed as a new model of logistics integration in Panama where specialized operators take advantages of the existing platform.
 Other potential areas are being promoted and segregated to provide business opportunities and to attract new companies to set up operations for storage and distribution in the country.

-The international airport of Tocumen is in the process of development and promoting a free trade zone located at the cargo terminal.
-The plan to develop a new cargo terminal with value added logistic services is foreseen to be crystalized in the next 6 months.
+The new international airport of Tocumen is in the process of development and promoting a free trade zone located at the cargo terminal.
+The plan to develop a new cargo terminal with value added logistics.
+The government has been looking for an international operator, but still in the process.

 For more information, please contact us.

 Join to our mailing list to receive our latest news, properties and tips to do Business in PanamaSubscribe in our website